DynareJulia/Dynare.jl/doc/src/model-file/syntax-elements.md

 ```

 This optional command declares exogenous deterministic variables in a
 stochastic model.
-See `conv` for the
-syntax of `VAR_NAME`.
 Optionally it is possible to give a LaTeX name
 to the variable.
 The variables in the list can be separated by spaces or
 by commas. `varexo_det` commands can appear several times in the file
 and Dynare will concatenate them.